Jaskaranbir/ttn-grafana-dash-backend/README.md

 * Default username/password for Grafana is `admin` and `admin` respectively.

-* Add a new `Simple-Json` type datasource to Grafana, point the URL to `localhost:8080` (for local setup, change as required depending on setup).
+* Add a new `Simple-Json` type datasource to Grafana, point the URL to `http://proxybackend:8080` (for local setup, modify as required depending on setup).

 * Add the dashboards/panels.